KiLlOrBe/PHP-Avatar-SVG/README.md

 ```
 * $width: The width in pixel of the image
 * $height: The height in pixel of the image
-* $seed: The seed of generation of the image, if the parameter is not specified the image will be generated randomly.
+* $seed: The seed of generation of the image, if the parameter is not specified the image will be randomly generated.

 ```php
 $avatar->read();